 There are 7 public universities and 24 private institutions of Higher Education.

 Burundi considers ICT to be an important enabler that can facilitate developments and job opportunities in the country.
 The Government of Burundi is committed to encouraging the integration of ICT in all spheres of society.
 The telecommunications sector is liberalised but Internet access is predominantly restricted to public points of access in cyber cafes in the capital, Bujumbura.

-The Government of Burundi has led several activities in relation to the use of ICT in the service of the socio-economic development and the Good Governance under the responsibility of the National Committee.
-These activities include development of the National Policy in ICT, launch of a optical fibre project, plans to provide computers in the Higher Education system, a policy for free changes when importing ICT equipment and the development of partners in ICT Networking (such as participation in the IST-Africa Initiative).
+The Government of Burundi has led several activities in relation to the use of ICT in the service of the socio-economic development and Good Governance under the responsibility of the National Committee.
+These activities include: development of the National Policy in STI, launch of an optical fibre project, plans to provide computers in the Higher Education system, a policy for free changes when importing ICT equipment and the development of partners in ICT Networking (such as participation in the IST-Africa Initiative).

 A National Policy for Science, Technology and Innovation (STI) was developed and adopted in June 2011.
 This policy outlines various actions that the Government intends to take in order to ensure that R&D and Innovation activities are adequately funded.
 Its implementation framework for 2014 - 2018 was validated in July 2013.
 The STI Policy was officially launched on 08 August 2014 by H.E.
 Hon.
 Dr Ir Gervais Rufyikiri, Second Deputy President of the Republic of Burundi.

 The Decree to set up a National Council or Commission for Science, Technology and Innovation was signed on 16 July 2014.
 Currently there is no dedicated mechanism to fund R&D and Innovation at a national level.